NOKWANDA-1/-WEDE5020-POE/README.md

 kitchen in my house and grew to become one of the best developing bakery businesses in South Africa also deeply inspired by our customers interests in baked goods.

-##Mission and vision.
+## Mission and vision.

-➢ Our mission is to deliver a sensory experience of freshness, quality, and flavour in every loaf, scones, biscuit, muffin and cakes.
+Our mission is to deliver a sensory experience of freshness, quality, and flavour in every loaf, scones, biscuit, muffin and cakes.
-➢ our vision is to be the heart of our community, nourishing families and creating warm memories with every bite.
+our vision is to be the heart of our community, nourishing families and creating warm memories with every bite.

-##Target audience
+## Target audience

 ➢ Our target audience typically refers to residents, families, and everyone who